skellis46/slipbox/consciousness and the self.md

 > We overestimate our ability to "capture" our phenomenal states

 - talking about what happens with practice (say meditation): different experiences occur and also able to notice the same experiences differently.
 Two distinct.
-1:26:10 -- [[measuring outcome but not process in somatic practices]] and also [[somatics unlimited edit bin#perception of change / change of perception]]
+1:26:10 -- [[measuring outcome but not process in somatic practices]] and also [[somatics unlimited edit bin#perception of change / change of perception]] (which now has it's own zettel at [[perception of change versus change in perception]])

 - got me thinking about [[authentic movement]] and the very particular circumstances of the practice:
 	+ eyes closed